Frequently Asked Questions

 3) How do I request additional tables for my Cardroom?

-AB 341, which was signed by the Governor on May 22, 2023 and becomes effective on January 1, 2024, authorizes local jurisdictions to amend an ordinance that applies only to cardrooms that operate fewer than 20 tables.
+AB 341, which became effective on January 1, 2024, authorizes local jurisdictions to amend an ordinance that applies only to cardrooms that operate fewer than 20 tables.
 These cardrooms may increase their maximum number of tables by up to 10 additional tables above the number of tables operated by the cardroom on January 1, 2023, but only up to two additional tables in the first year after the ordinance takes effect, and up to two additional tables every four years thereafter.

 If the request for additional tables complies with all local, state and federal laws, submit a completed Cardroom Business License: Gaming Tables (CGCC-CH7-07, Rev 02/21) form to the Bureau of Gambling Control (Bureau).
 All forms can be found on the Commission's website HERE.